 As you know, I like to blog.
 About Taijiquan (aka Tai Chi Chuan).
+Those are both my passions.
+But what exactly does it mean to be passionate?

 When I think about passion, I imagine something like this (fast-forward to 0:30):